Disclaimer: This blog post is in no way condemning Westpac Australia but simply providing a breakdown for educational purposes.

 Westpac’s mistake is serious and could continue to hurt its finances and reputation long into the future – it’s a reminder to all firms to recognise the significant role compliance should be playing.

 First AML is an end-to-end AML software solution that will take the full administrative AML burden off your hands, so you can spend more time on your business.
-To learn how First AML can help you ensure your firm is meeting its AML/CTF obligations, contact us today!
+To learn how First AML can help you ensure your firm is meeting its AML/CTF obligations, contact us or book a free demo today!